berlintofind/Image-classification-models-with-Deep-Residual-Networks/README.md

 4. Reference

 ## Introduction
-This repository contains the Multilayer Perceptron model.
+This repository contains the Deep Residual Network model.
 The goal of the model is to decipher sign language (from 0 -> 5) .
 Here are examples for each number, and how an explanation of representing the labels.
 These are the original pictures, before lowering the image resolutoion to 64 by 64 pixels.

 ![image](https://github.com/berlintofind/Multilayer-Perceptron/blob/main/images/hands.png)